Editor’s Note: This post was originally published in March 2016 and was updated for accuracy and comprehensiveness on November 15, 2018.

 GONGSHOW's Gonger Nation Rewards Club

-As a Canadian who loves hockey (I know, stereotypical) this is one of my all-time favorite loyalty program examples — and not just because of what they sell!
+As a Canadian who loves hockey (I know, stereotypical), this is one of my all-time favorite loyalty program examples — and not just because of what they sell!

-From a loyalty strategy perspective, this program is extremely well set up, and a lot of it has to do with the name.
-In hockey culture it is customary to take someone’s last name and add an “er” or a “y” to the end.
-For example, if your last name was Shultz, you would be called Shultzy.
-If your last name was Daum, you would be called Daumer.
+From a loyalty strategy perspective this program is extremely well set up, and a lot of it has to do with the name.
+In hockey culture, it is customary to take someone’s last name and add an “er” or a “y” to the end.
+For example, if your last name is Shultz you would be called Shultzy, and if your last name is Daum you would be Daumer.

-Sephora's VIB ROUGE
+Sephora's VIB Rouge

 This, combined with the VIB pun, is why so many people brag about becoming members.
 If you don’t believe me, just do a quick search on Instagram, Twitter, or Facebook for #VIBRouge and you’ll see what I mean.
 Who’d have thought people would brag so much about buying makeup?

 Obviously the success of this program isn’t based purely only on its name, but I definitely think it’s a significant factor.